 Key figures in Whitehall have warned that the majority of government CIOs do not have the right skillset for a move to cloud-based IT procurement.

 World Wide Web inventor Sir Tim Berners-Lee has called on the IT security industry to develop a new breed of systems that make it easier to manage the use of personal data.

 The IT skills gap will only get wider unless more action is taken by both businesses and schools to get more young people to study ICT.
-The warning has been sounded by the Recruitment and Education Confederation which has issued a report using words like "alarming" and "critical"

 In the aftermath of Research in Motion's (RIM) largest services outage in the company's history, Jenny Williams investigates how businesses are building resilience against a single point of failure when a supplier's service goes down.

 Employers must do more to help attract young students to IT-related subjects at school to plug the alarming IT sector skills gap, a leading employment body has warned.

 Microsoft has closed its $8.5bn acquisition of internet telephony firm Skype.

 An appeal against last December's landmark ruling that Nortel was to be held liable for a £2.1bn hole in its UK pension scheme has today been thrown out in an apparent victory for The Pensions Regulator and many thousands of ex-Nortel workers in this country.